srgk26/EasyPlotting.jl/README.md

   ```
   update easyplotting; gc
   ```
-  6. Run easy_plotting GUI by copying and pasting on the Julia prompt:
+  6. Run easy_plotting GUI (only heatmap for now) by copying and pasting on the Julia prompt:

   **If need to, press 'backspace' before pasting the code below to return to default julia mode --> prompt will change to the green julia>**
   ```